-Imaan Mazari-Hazir: Bail for rights lawyer who called Pakistan army 'terrorists'
+Imaan Mazari-Hazir: Lawyer who called Pakistan army 'terrorists' re-arrested

 Nida Kirmani, a sociology professor and human rights activist, was among those who spoke out against the "harsh" arrests.

-She asserted that both Ms Mazari-Hazir and Mr Wazir were "unfairly targeted for exercising their freedom of speech".
+She said both Ms Mazari-Hazir and Mr Wazir had been "unfairly targeted for exercising their freedom of speech".

+"Sadly, I am not shocked," she told the BBC, referring to Ms Mazar's re-arrest just after being granted bail.

+"The security state is hyper-paranoid and insecure at the moment, which is increasing their capacity for human rights abuses as well.
+The tolerance for dissent was already low, but at the moment, it is non-existent."

 Mr Almeida says the situation in Pakistan now is "just as bad as some of the worst times".